Mikeblanchard/Amazon_Vine_Analysis/README.md

 ## Summary

 We found that 51% of reviews in the Vine program were 5 star, compared to 38.7%  for non-Vine users.
 This constitutes a bias in the Vine program.
+We would love to see rating system broken down by verified_purchase.
+Perhaps reviewers who actually bought the game have spent more time with it, and therefore had a more genuine opinion of the game, rather than someone who has only briefly played it.